JakeMaldonado/epilepsy-extension/README.md

 # Epilepsy Extension

-1. Add to chrome extensions
+1. clone repo

+2. go to `chrome://extensions/` click add unpacked and load this folder

-2. Click the icon
+3. Click the icon